A Rainbow Galette to Celebrate Pride Month

 Chefs Tracy Wilk and Zac Young collaborate on a colorful dessert to celebrate summer.

 June has always been one of my favorite months.
 It’s the start of summer, Pride month, and we welcome al fresco dining and begin rosé season.
-Although this year may look a little different, I didn’t want to let the festivities slip by.
 When we had the chance to catch up with ICE alum Zac Young (Pastry, ’06), we both knew we wanted to make a dish that celebrated the season.

 Zac graduated from ICE's Pastry & Baking Arts program in 2006, was part of Bouchon Bakery's opening as an extern, went on to be the pastry chef at Alex Guarneschelli's restaurant Butter, and then David Burke Kitchen, which is where we worked together for many years.

 What many don’t know is that I met Zac in the fall of 2010, when I myself was in culinary school to chase my dreams of becoming a pastry chef.
 I had seen him finish in the top four on "Top Chef" and was delighted with his outgoing, silly and daring personality.

 When I had the chance to visit his doughnut pop-up shop in Grand Central, I ran over after class to meet a pastry idol!
 I asked him his best advice for an aspiring pastry chef, and he said: "Remember, it’s just dessert - don’t sweat the small stuff."
 This perspective stuck with me and still rings true 10 years later.
 It was some of the best advice I received in the industry, and I think it's more true now than ever.

 These past few years have taught us all to focus on what's really important in life and to find the small moments of joy.
 It translates very well into the idea of the rainbow fruit galette we made together.